Goobwabber/Goobwabber/README.md

 ### Overview:

-- Main contributor for [MultiplayerCore](https://github.com/Goobwabber/MultiplayerCore), [MultiplayerExtensions](https://github.com/Goobwabber/MultiplayerExtensions), and [BeatTogether](https://github.com/pythonology/BeatTogether) the core multiplayer mods for Beatsaber.
+- Original main contributor for [MultiplayerCore](https://github.com/Goobwabber/MultiplayerCore), [MultiplayerExtensions](https://github.com/Goobwabber/MultiplayerExtensions), and [BeatTogether](https://github.com/pythonology/BeatTogether) the core multiplayer mods for Beatsaber.
+Although as of 2023, I retired.
-- I also manage a few more BeatSaber mods:
+- I also used to manage a few more BeatSaber mods:
   - [MultiQuestensions](https://github.com/Goobwabber/MultiQuestensions), the Quest port of MultiplayerExtensions.
   - [BeatSaberOptimizer](https://github.com/Goobwabber/BeatsaberOptimizer), which optimizes some of the base game code to make it more performant.
   - [PauseCoob](https://github.com/Goobwabber/PauseCoob), which adds a coob that pauses the game when cut.